 Most ski parks in Korea offer discounts for foreigners so be sure to inquire about this when booking.

-For 70 000 Won ($58), Trazy offers full day ski package which includes transport for Seoul, a lift ticket as well as ski equipment and clothing rental.
-All of this is arranged by the Trazy team which saves you the stress of having to find your way around the ski park in search of the various ticket offices or gear outlets.
+For $69, Klook offers this 1 Day Ski Package which includes transport for Seoul, a lift ticket as well as ski equipment and clothing rental.
+All of this is arranged by the Klook team which saves you the stress of having to find your way around the ski park in search of the various ticket offices or gear outlets.

 Vivaldi Ski Equipment And Gear Rental